xMoney expands embeddable checkout to Domino’s Greece, boosting XMN ties to Sui ecosystem

-xMoney (XMN) has expanded its merchant payments integration with Domino’s, deploying its embeddable checkout to Domino’s Greece after an earlier rollout in Cyprus.
-The integration allows Domino’s Greece to accept card payments and digital wallets (Apple Pay, Google Pay) on web and mobile without redirecting users; sensitive payment data is processed on xMoney’s compliant infrastructure.
-The launch was announced at SuiHub Athens and highlights xMoney’s collaboration within the Sui ecosystem as part of a broader European expansion.
-Current implementation focuses on fiat rails, while xMoney and partners are exploring future digital-asset payment options where network speed and UX meet commerce requirements. xMoney positions XMN as a token to support ecosystem incentives and potential on-chain capabilities alongside licensed payment rails.
-Executives quoted include Daufood CTO Manos Tsouloufris and xMoney CEO Gregorious Siourounis.
-XMN is listed on exchanges such as Kraken, KuCoin, MEXC, Bitvavo and Bluefin.
+xMoney has expanded its payments partnership with Domino’s by deploying its embeddable checkout and merchant acquiring services for Domino’s Greece following an earlier rollout in Cyprus.
+The integration lets Domino’s Greece accept card payments and digital wallets (Apple Pay, Google Pay) on web and mobile without redirecting customers; sensitive payment data is processed by xMoney’s compliant infrastructure.
+Announced at a SuiHub Athens community event alongside Sui ecosystem partners, the launch underscores xMoney’s deeper ties to the Sui ecosystem and its ongoing European expansion.
+Daufood CTO Manos Tsouloufris stressed the importance of speed and reliability for high-volume retail, while xMoney CEO Gregorious Siourounis said the goal is to make checkout “fast, reliable, and invisible.”
+Current implementation focuses on fiat rails, though teams are exploring digital-asset payment options where network speed and UX meet commerce requirements. xMoney positions its token XMN as an instrument for infrastructure incentives and potential future on-chain capabilities.
+XMN is listed on exchanges including Kraken, KuCoin, MEXC, Bitvavo and Bluefin.
+For traders, the rollout is a practical adoption milestone: it signals real-world merchant traction, deeper Sui ecosystem integration and a roadmap that could link fiat payments with token-based incentives — all factors that can influence sentiment and liquidity for XMN.

 Bullish